lddubeau/saxes/README.md

 The parser will handle the basic XML entities in text nodes and attribute
 values: `&amp; &lt; &gt; &apos; &quot;`.
 It's possible to define additional entities in XML by putting them in the DTD.
 This parser doesn't do anything with that.
-If you want to listen to the `ondoctype` event, and then fetch the doctypes, and read the entities and add them to `parser.ENTITIES`, then be my guest.
+If you want to listen to the `doctype` event, and then fetch the doctypes, and read the entities and add them to `parser.ENTITIES`, then be my guest.